fabiolgc/ballerina-logger-service/README.md

 # Ballerina Logger
 This is a ballerina service example that works with plain text instead of JSON.
 This has been done to clarify a question that came up from the WSO2 LATAM Community on Slack.
-Join: https://join.slack.com/t/wso2latam/shared_invite/enQtNDkwNzQ3MTk3MDcyLTMwMGNhOTk1NjliZmM5NzU1OWFlMWY3NjBjMjI4MTU5NWM3ZWVmMGIxYTgyNzA3YmU3ZmFiMmMyMzJkY2VjYWM
+Join Slack Community [here](https://join.slack.com/t/wso2latam/shared_invite/enQtNDkwNzQ3MTk3MDcyLTMwMGNhOTk1NjliZmM5NzU1OWFlMWY3NjBjMjI4MTU5NWM3ZWVmMGIxYTgyNzA3YmU3ZmFiMmMyMzJkY2VjYWM)

 # Prerequisites
 Ballerina installed and configured - ballerina/0.990.3